WFRCAnalytics/APP-EquityFocusAreas/README.md

-# basic-mapping
+# EFA-Mapping-Analyses
-A repository for basic mapping scripts.
+A repository with the primary purpose of determining Equity Focus Areas, but also for other basic mapping things.

 So far, the basic mapping scripts relate to the following projects
   - Equity Focus Areas